Huberia (plant)

 Huberia is a genus of flowering plants belonging to the family Melastomataceae.

 Its native range is from Ecuador to Peru, eastern and southern Brazil.

 General description

 Most are shrubs, the leaves are opposite (arranged), petiolate (has a leaf stalk) and are serrated.
 It flowers with 3 flowered cymes which have a long stipitate (stalk).
 The flowers are similar in form to Meriania species, but tetramerous (in four parts).
 The receptacle (the axis of a flower) is urceolate (shaped like an urn or pitcher) or lageniform (flask-shaped) and narrowed to the neck, sometimes costate alate (ribbed like a wing).
-The flower has 4 sepals which are broad, and 4 petals which are longer then the calyx and much contorted.
+The flower has 4 sepals which are broad, and 4 petals which are longer than the calyx and much contorted.

 It has 8 stamens, which have a dorsal appendage which is less developed.
 The anthers are incurved and elongated.

 It has a seed capsule that is 4-valved.
 The seeds are sometimes imbricate (tiled and overlapping), produced on both sides to an elongated wing.

 The seeds are also winged and pyramidal (in form).